 More than $175,000 was raised through sponsorships and donations.
 Click HERE to view photos.

 A SPECIAL THANK YOU TO THE PREMIER SPONSORS OF EQUAL JUSTICE AFTER HOURS 2016:

-Iowa Legal Aid’s long-time Program Administrator, Pat McClintock, retired on December 31, 2016, ending a 42 year career with legal services in Iowa that began in 1974.
-Pat has served as Iowa Legal Aid’s Deputy Director of Program Administration since 1982.
-Previously, he had worked as a paralegal with the Black Hawk County Legal Aid Society beginning in 1974 until its merger creating the Legal Services Corporation of Iowa (LSCI) in 1977.
-He then served as the Deputy Director of Paralegal Advocacy from 1977 to 1982.
-In 1982, he took over as LSCI’s second Program Administrator and is the longest tenured employee in the history of Iowa Legal Aid.
+Iowa Legal Aid’s long-time Program Administrator, Pat McClintock, retired on December 31, 2016, ending a 42-year career with legal services in Iowa.
+He worked as a paralegal with the Black Hawk County Legal Aid Society beginning in 1974 until the merger creating the Legal Services Corporation of Iowa (LSCI) in 1977.
+He then served as the Deputy Director of Paralegal Advocacy until 1982, when he became LSCI’s second Program Administrator.
+At the time of his retirement, Pat was the longest tenured employee in the history of Iowa Legal Aid.

 Pat moved to Des Moines in 1977 and worked for a few months as a paralegal with the Legal Aid Society of Polk County.
 John Barrett, LSCI’s first Executive Director, hired Pat to assume responsibilities as Director of Paralegal Advocacy.
 In this capacity, Pat designed the paralegal program to focus efforts on providing assistance to clients in the area of public benefits administrative advocacy.
 Pat also coordinated the program’s public welfare advocacy and served on the Iowa Department of Social Services ADC/Food Stamp Task Force in the early 1980’s at the request of IDSS Commissioner Michael Reagen.